TimothyByrd/ChaosHelper/README.md

 - A value of 1 will allow the tool will highlight a single set at a time.
 For example, if the stash contains one ilvl 74 glove and one ilvl 74 helmet and everything else is ilvl 75+, it will highlight them in two individual sales.
 - A value of 2 will also cause unidentified ilvl 75+ items to be favored over identified ilvl 60-74 items in IDed recipes.
-This will tend to cause hoarding of identified ilvl 60-74 items in teh stash tab.
+This will tend to cause hoarding of identified ilvl 60-74 items in the stash tab.

 __`ignoreMaxSets`__ causes the specified item classes to ignore the `maxSets` setting.
 For example, setting `ignoreMaxSets` to "Rings,Amulets,Belts" when `maxSets` is 12,